Resource Center

 When should we call 911?
 Call 911 immediately for suspected heat stroke, altered mental status, collapse, seizure, or severe symptoms.
 Begin cooling while emergency services are on the way.

 Does the proposed OSHA heat rule already apply?
-As of May 26, 2026, OSHA's national heat rule is still proposed, not final.
-Employers still have obligations to address recognized heat hazards and should monitor OSHA and state plan updates.
+As of July 2026, OSHA's national heat rule is still in rulemaking and is not a final federal standard.
+Employers still have obligations to address recognized heat hazards and should monitor OSHA and state-plan updates.